johnoseni1/Full-AI-automated-trading-system-powered-fully-on-blockchain/README.md

 We invite you to read the bot documentation to ensure you understand how the bot is working.

-Please find the complete documentation on the [freqtrade website](https://www.freqtrade.io).
+Please find the complete documentation on the [Bot-trader website](https://www.freqtrade.io).

 ## Features